 2017.
 Principles of Paul‘s Hermeneutics, in: Pauline Hermeneutics: “Exploring the Power of the Gospel”.
 Edited by Eve-Marie Becker and Kenneth Mtata (LWF Studies 2016/3), Leipzig: Evangelische Verlagsanstalt, 37–45.

 2016.
-“N. T. Wright’s Biblical Hermeneutics: Considered from a German Exegetical Perspective.”
-Translated by Wayne Coppins and Christoph Heilig.
+“N. T. Wright’s Biblical Hermeneutics: Considered from a German Exegetical Perspective (trans.
+W. Coppins and C. Heilig).”
 Pages 73-100 in God and the Faithfulness of Paul: A Critical Examination of the Pauline Theology of N.T.
 Wright.
 Edited by Christoph Heilig, J. Thomas Hewitt and Michael F. Bird.
 Tübingen: Mohr.